gkishard-workingboy/os_org_work/lab2/readme.txt

 of unnecessary cross outs.

 We have respectively test the performance of two module in 1, 2 and 4 threads with upper_bound as 100, 200, 500, 1000, 2000, 4000, 8000,
 10000, 20000 and 100000.
+The output is stored in sundaram_performance.xlsx, and plot in lab2sundaram.png and lab2sundaramatomic.png.

 We notice that by implementing Sieve of Sundaram, the number of unnecessary cross out reduces significantly as compared to using sieve of
 Eratosthenes.
+However, Sieve of Sundaram is noticeably slower than Sieve of Eratosthenes as it need to compute the index given i and j, even if we divide the runtime by 2 to account for the fact that it covers twice as much numbers.

 ## Development Effort
 Zhikuan Wei spend nearly 14 hours on this project, completing `lab2.c` and `lab2_atomic.c`.
-Zhuoran Sun spend over 6 hours working on this project, completing `lab2_sundaram.c` and `lab2_sundaram_atomic.c`.
+Zhuoran Sun spend over 8 hours working on this project, completing `lab2_sundaram.c`, `lab2_sundaram_atomic.c` and `test.sh`.